-Vector Embeddings¶
+Vector Embeddings

 An embedding refers to the reduction of high-dimensional data, such as unstructured text, to a representation with fewer dimensions, such as a vector.
-Modern deep learning techniques can create vector embeddings, which are structured numerical representations, from unstructured data such as text and images, preserving semantic notions of similarity and dissimilarity in the geometry of the vectors they produce.
+Modern deep learning techniques can create vector embeddings, which are structured numerical representations, from unstructured data such as text and images, while preserving semantic notions of similarity and dissimilarity in the geometry of the vectors they produce.

-The illustration below is a simplified example of the vector embedding and geometric similarity of natural language text.
+The following illustration is a simplified example of the vector embedding and geometric similarity of natural language text.
 In practice, neural networks produce embedding vectors with hundreds or even thousands of dimensions, not two as shown here, but the concept is the same.
 Semantically similar text yields vectors that “point” in the same general direction.

 Many applications can benefit from the ability to find text or images similar to a target.
 For example, when a new support case is logged at a help desk, the support team can benefit from the ability to find similar cases that have already been resolved.
 The advantage of using embedding vectors in this application is that it goes beyond keyword matching to semantic similarity, so related records can be found even if they don’t contain exactly the same words.

-Text embedding models¶
+Text embedding models

 Snowflake offers the following text embedding models.
 See below for more details.